bgunson/blog/_posts/2022-01-13-shutdown-circuits.md

 ## Wiring Diagram
 ![]({{site.baseurl}}/assets/images/onboardpi/shutdown-circuit-diagram.png)
-*Here is an low-fidelity wiring diagram, I am not an electrical engineer but you will hopefully get the point.*
+*Here is a low-fidelity wiring diagram, I am not an electrical engineer but you will hopefully get the point.
+Made with [Circuit Diagram][6]*

 ### Circuit Description
 As said above we are relying on the ACC circuit to energize the relay.
 So,